 Hypervolt Bluetooth on the other hand is a vibrational therapy device.
 It is only good if you want a relaxing massage or want to warm up the muscle.
 That’s because it only has a 10mm amplitude, which is way below the percussive standards.

-Our Take: With a $300 budget, we wouldn’t advise you to buy the Hypervolt Bluetooth device.
+With a $300 budget, we wouldn’t advise you to buy the Hypervolt 1 device.
 You’d rather get one of our recommendations here.
-It would be even wiser to spend an extra $50 on the Hypervolt Plus, which is a pretty awesome percussive device.
+It would be even wiser to spend an extra on the Hypervolt Plus, or the new Hypervolt 2 Pro, which are both pretty good percussive devices.

 Best Massage Guns Under $300 – Conclusion